-OMAHA (DTN) -- USDA on Tuesday released its January Crop Production, World Agricultural Supply and Demand Estimates (WASDE), Quarterly Stocks and Winter Wheat Seedings reports.
+USDA on Thursday released its January Crop Production, World Agricultural Supply and Demand Estimates (WASDE), quarterly Grain Stocks and Winter Wheat Seedings reports.

-According to DTN Lead Analyst Todd Hultman, Tuesday's new U.S. ending stocks estimates were bullish for corn and wheat, neutral in terms of expectations for soybeans, while the world ending stocks estimates were neutral for corn, soybeans and wheat.
+According to DTN Lead Analyst Todd Hultman, Thursday's U.S. ending stocks estimates were bullish for corn, soybeans and wheat.
+He pegged the world ending stocks estimates from USDA as slightly bullish for corn, slightly bearish for soybeans and neutral for wheat.

 You can also access the full reports here: